yohasebe/deepl-alfred-translate-rewrite-workflow/README.md

 The first time you submit, your browser will ask whether to open Alfred.
 Allow it and the form works from then on.

 When Alfred has finished, switch back to the browser: the result appears below the button, with the mode and time it came from, while your original text stays in place.
 That makes it easy to adjust the text and send it again.
 The fields grow with what is in them, and a **Copy** button puts the result on the clipboard.

-Each screenshot shows the form after a request has come back: the result sits below the button while the original text stays editable.

 **Translate**